simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - RDS Read Replicas
     - read-only copy of DB to channel read-throughput traffic away from primary DB
     - really good for business reporting (BI) queries rather than primary DB
-    - supported: (native asynch) MySQL, PosgreSQL, MariaDB, (SSD backed virtualised storage layer) Aurora
+    - supported: (native async) MySQL, PosgreSQL, MariaDB, (SSD backed virtualised storage layer) Aurora

-## Storage and Data Management
-### Create and manage data retention
-### Identify and implement data protection, encryption, and capacity planning needs
+#### Aurora
+- In-house build Relational Database
+- You can create custom endpoints (load balanced) to handle criteria other and RO or RW
+- Failover of primary instance:
+    - If you have replicas, flips CNAME record to the replica
+    - if no replica attempts new DB in same AZ
+    - then attempts to create new DB in different AZ
+- Primary/Replica pattern
+- Aurora Serverless
+    - Pay per request
+#### DynamoDB
+- Managed NoSQL database
+- Provide TPS and AWS scales out for you
+- Fine-grained control to data
+#### AWS Database Migration Service
+- Mainly used when DB size if > 5TB
+- Easy to set up -> see schema conversion tool for how to convert current to AWS

 ## Security and Compliance
 ### Implement and manage security policies on AWS